3Hren/blackhole/doc/tutorial.md

 g++ rotating_files.cpp -ofiles -std=c++0x -lboost_thread-mt -lboost_filesystem -lboost_system
 ```

-The first difference you can see is a new header:
+The first difference from the first example you can see is a new header:

 ```
 #include <blackhole/sink/files.hpp>
 ```

-The next difference contained in the next piece of code:
+The next difference contained in the following piece of code:

 ```
 repository_t::instance().configure<